Choose an international banking course you can study flexibly, 100% online.

 - loan creation, and

-Access this focused part of our MSc Finance flexibly, in an online course that fits around full-time work.
+Access this focused part of our MSc Finance flexibly, in a short online course that fits around full-time work.

-Who can join this online international finance course?
+Who can join this online international banking course?

 Build credits towards a Masters degree

-You can use the credits you earn on this short course towards this MSc qualification, which relaunches in September 2024.
+You can use the credits you earn with this short course towards this Masters qualification.

 What you’ll study